Skip to content

 Not possible to make prefix commands.
 Possible to make prefix commands.

 Only possible to have 1 callback per event.
-Possible to have multiple callbacks per even using listen decorators.
+Possible to have multiple callbacks per event using listen decorators.

 Note